Engineering: Electronics (4 ECTS)

 Visualize and measure voltages in analog circuits (oscilloscope, multimeter).

-Understand basic logic gates and adders.
+Understand basic logic gates and the adder.

 Concepts of sequential logic versus combinational logic.